troutacular/_starter/README.md

 ### Javascript

-Javascript files can be found in `assets-source/js` and have three sub directories for script types of Library, Vendor, and Admin.
+Javascript files can be found in `assets-source/js` and have three sub directories for script types of Library: `lib`, Vendor: `vendor`, and Admin: `admin`.

+The `lib` files will compile automatically and be renamed to the value in the `gulpfile.js` under `project_info.assets.filename_base`.

-The scripts are only compiled to their respective destination directories and are _not_ auto loaded to the theme output.
+The `admin` and `vendor` scripts are only compiled to their respective destination directories and are _not_ auto loaded to the theme output.
 This is intended to use the `functions.php` file to load the scripts with [wp_enqueue_script][] and allow for the use of dependency scripts.

 #### Library Scripts

 Javascript files in `assets-source/js/lib` will run jshint on the file and compile to `assets/js/lib/[paths.js.output.basename].min.js`.

+__NOTE:__ `paths.js.output.basename` maps to `project_info.assets.filename_base`.

-These files will be combined (concatenated), minified, and renamed to the value in the `gulpfile.js` variable `paths.js.output.basename` with the extension `.min.js` attached.
+These files will be combined (concatenated), minified, and renamed to the value in the `gulpfile.js` variable `project_info.assets.filename_base` with the extension `.min.js` attached.

 #### Vendor Scripts